rayduck/pnohty/README.md

 ### Why no Callum-style mods?

-- Callum-style mods obviates the use of mod-taps, that's great!
+- Callum-style or [Seniply](https://stevep99.github.io/seniply/)-style mods obviates the use of mod-taps, that's great!
 - However, mods take up 4 of the best spots on each layer.
 - That's 8 symbols evicted from the homerow!